hermanu/news-feed-server/README.md

 3. Build up Docker Images and rund the stack

-> docker compose -d --build
+> docker compose up -d --build

 Your app should be running on (if using native docker).: